Sunday, September 30, 2012

 By day, the rose window from the outside

-too high to mirror the world or a soul.
-To see
+stones, too high to mirror the world or a soul.
+Amiens Cathedral

-its true colors one must go inside.
-In the interior,
+To see its true colors one must go inside.

-go there with open heart, mind and senses.
+to those who go there with open heart,

 The rose window reveals its true colors